About Our Team

 Meg Ringler

-Meg Ringler is a writer living in Pittsburgh, PA, with her husband, the world’s best dog, and the world’s worst cats.
-She is working on a collection of essays interrogating what it means to take care.
+Meg Ringler is a writer living in Pittsburgh, Pennsylvania, with her husband, the world’s best dog, the world’s worst cats, and three hens, only one of whom is French.
 Her work has previously appeared in Catapult, the Chicago Review of Books, no tokens and elsewhere.
+Find her at megringler.com.

 Lisa Romeo